dilan-dio4/Keagate/README.md

 5. `pnpm run dev` to start the invoice client and backend.
     * Any changes in `packages/invoice-client/src` will be automatically reflected on refresh.
     * Any changes to the source of `packages/backend/src` will be reflected automatically via `ts-node-dev`.
-    * Any changes to `config/local.json` has to be manually refreshed.
+    * Any changes to `config/local.json` have to be manually refreshed.
 6. The backend will run at `127.0.0.1:8081`.
 See your API docs at `http://127.0.0.1/docs`.

 <details>